CameronB9/DevOps-Course-Starter/README.md

 The dollar sign will need to be escaped using a backslash: `\$`.
 The response to the curl command will contain a link to a log-stream.

+## Deployment to Azure (CI Pipeline)
+The CI Pipeline automatically publishes the application to Azure.
+This only happens when the target branch is main and the event type is push (this occurs after a pull request is merged or direct push which is not recommend).